Davy Fitzgerald

+Davy began a second term as Deise manager in August 2022 until 2024.
+In 2025 Fitzgerald managed Antrim senior hurling team.

 Early life

 Fitzgerald's father Pat served as secretary of the Clare County Board from June 1990.
 In June 2022, Pat Fitzgerald announced his intention to resign from the role after 32 years.

 Playing career

 Club

 Fitzgerald played his club hurling with his local team in Sixmilebridge and enjoyed much success in a career that spanned four decades and 100 senior championship games.

 After making his debut as a substitute in Sixmilebridge's opening championship game in 1989, Fitzgerald subsequently took over from Brendan Flynn as first-choice goalkeeper.
 It was a successful debut season as he captured his first county championship medal following a 3–14 to 1–11 defeat of Clarecastle.

 In 1992 Sixmilebridge were back in the championship decider.
 A narrow 1–11 to 1–10 defeat of Éire Óg gave victory to "the Bridge" and gave Fitzgerald a second county championship medal.

 For only the second time in the history of the club, Sixmilebridge retained their championship title in 1993 following a 3–8 to 2–6 defeat of O'Callaghan's Mills.
 It was Fitzgerald's third county championship medal.

 Three-in-a-row proved beyond Sixmilebridge, however, the team bounced back to reach the championship decider again in 1995.
 Scariff provided the opposition on that occasion, however, Sixmilebridge secured the victory by just a single point on a score line of 2–10 to 0–15.
 The win gave Fitzgerald a fourth county championship medal.
 "The Bridge" later qualified for the provincial decider against Tipp champions Nenagh Éire Óg.
 A converted penalty by Fitzgerald helped the team to a 2–18 to 1–7 victory and the Munster title.
 Sixmilebridge later qualified for the All-Ireland final where Dunloy were the opponents.
 The Ulstermen provided little opposition as the Clare champions surged to a 5–10 to 2–6 victory.
 It was Fitzgerald's first All-Ireland medal.

 After losing the championship decider in 1999, Sixmilebridge bounced back the following year to reach the county showpiece once again. Éire Óg were the opponents, however, Fitzgerald won a fifth championship medal following a 4–9 to 1–8 defeat of Éire Óg.
 He later added a second Munster medal to his collection following a 2–17 to 3–8 defeat of Mount Sion in the provincial final.

 After surrendering their title in 2001, Sixmilebridge returned to the county final the following year.
 Clarecastle provided the opposition, however, a 3–10 to 2–8 victory gave Fitzgerald his sixth championship medal.
 This win also proved to be his last major victory with the club.

 Fitzgerald continued with Sixmilebridge until he decided to retire after the 2008 championship.
 He came out of retirement in 2011 to make his 100th appearance and help the club to qualify for the county final once again.